ANANTH-SWAMY/redis-from-scratch/README.md

 ```
 go build . && ./redis
 ```
-- Connect to the server with any redis client
+- Connect to the server with any redis client.
+For example, `redis-cli`
 ```
 $ redis-cli
 ```